-- Services that are not covered because we determined that the provider did not have the required credentials or privileges to perform the services, or the provider did not comply with our policies when providing the services - An overpayment we make to the provider - The difference between what we pay and what the provider charges - Out-of-network cost-sharing requirements for the following services: - Exam and treatment for a medical emergency or accidental injury in the outpatient department of a hospital, urgent care center or physician's office - Treatment from a provider for which there is no PPO network. - Services from an out-of-network provider in an area of Michigan that we consider a "low-access area" for the provider's specialty.

-You are responsible for your innetwork cost share for these services.
+We pay: You pay for: You do not pay for: The approved amount minus what you must Out-of-network deductibles, coinsurances and copayments Services that are not covered because we determined that the provider did not have the required credentials or рау Services not covered by your contract privileges to perform the services, or the provider did not comply with our policies when providing the services Services that we determine are not medically necessary or that are experimental An overpayment we make to the provider You may be billed only if: The difference between what we pay and what the provider charges You acknowledge in writing before you receive the service that Out-of-network cost-sharing requirements for the following services: we will not cover it because it is not medically necessary or it is experimental, and you agree to pay for the service, and The provider gives you an estimate of what the service will cost you Exam and treatment for a medical emergency or accidental injury in the outpatient department of a hospital, urgent care center or physician's office Treatment from a provider for which there is no PPO network.
+Services from an out-of-network provider in an area of Michigan that we consider a "low access area" for Services when you do not give your provider the claim we consider a "low-access area" for the provider's specialty. information in a timely manner.
+See General Conditions for timely filing.
+You are responsible for your in- network cost share for these services.